 Once winter comes along there are a few basic steps to take.
 Turn off all power to the unit and drain the unit.
 Turn off the water supply.
 If you have a cover now is a good time to put the cover on the unit and box it all up.
 This stops the heat from escaping through the air-conditioner.

 Breezair icon is one of the lowest power consumption evaporative air-conditioners in the world.
 They work extremely well in dry hot parts of the world.
 Their main design is that the motor and the fan are all made as one unit.

 The fan is a dual drum type that is very efficient.
-The motor is variable speed that means no V-Belts to break.
-Also know as Direct drive inverter.
+The motor is a variable speed that means no V-Belts to break.
+Also, know as Direct drive inverter.
 With a Variable Range of 170 to 556 RPM.

 The cooling pads are Chillcel™ which should last the life of the cooler if properly serviced.